 Today, in most parts of the world, especially the US, quesadillas have been modified to include local ingredients.
 For this recipe, mozzarella cheese has replaced the Oaxaca cheese.
-And flour tortillas have replaced the corn tortillas.
+Flour tortillas have replaced corn tortillas.

 So, we have Mozzarella Quesadillas—Italian-Mexican Combo.

-While these are delicious eaten on there own, a few condiments really take the meal up a notch!
+While these are delicious eaten on their own, a few condiments really take the meal up a notch!